-Always on 6 June, I have a feeling of gratitude to the more than 160,000 Allied troops that landed in Normandy on 6 June 1944 (D-Day) and marked the beginning of the liberation of Europe.
+Always on 6 June, I have a feeling of gratitude to the more than 160,000 Allied troops that landed in Normandy on 6 June 1944 (D-Day) and marked the beginning of the second phase of the liberation of Europe (after the landing in Sicily on 10 July 1943).
 As a German, I still find it embarrassing that Germans could not get rid of the Nazi tyranny themselves, but that soldiers from all around the world had to muster all their courage and many of them had to sacrifice their lives to allow my parents’ generation to grow up in a free, liberal and democratic Germany.

 If you wish to commemorate this day, I recommend to find a veteran of World War II and celebrate with him or her.
 In the absence of such a veteran, you may at least want to watch a movie about D-Day.
 Here are my top three recommendations.